Purna88836/Terraform-Driven-Kubernetes-and-Docker-Workflow/README.md

 2. **Apply Configuration**: Next, I will run `terraform apply` to deploy my application on AWS EKS.
 Terraform will create the necessary resources defined in my configuration.

-3. **Access My Application**: After deployment, I will use the EKS cluster's endpoint and ingress controller settings to access my application.
+3. **Access My Application**: After deployment, I will use EKS cluster's endpoint and ingress controller settings to access my application.

 ## Conclusion
 Congratulations!
 I have successfully set up a workflow to create and deploy a Dockerized application on AWS EKS using GitHub Actions and Terraform.
 This guide has covered the essential steps, from setting up the infrastructure to automating the deployment process.